alsosprachben/mnvkd/README.md

     - Processor TLB flushes align with network dispatches.

 The hierarchy is:
-1. `vk_thread`: stackless coroutine micro-threads in
+1. `vk_thread`: stackless coroutine micro-threads beside
+2. `vk_proc_local`: thread-local micro-process state within
 2. `vk_heap`: micro-heaps managed by
 3. `vk_proc`: micro-processes in
-4. `vk_kern`: a polling network event loop dispatcher.
+4. `vk_kern`: a polling network event loop dispatcher "virtual kernel".

 The stackless coroutines are provided a blocking I/O interface between OS sockets and other coroutines.
 Under the hood, the blocking I/O ops are C macros that build state machines that execute I/O futures.
 The ugly future and blocking logic is hidden behind macros.

 ### Micro-Process Safety